franc-pentest/ldeep/README.rst

       -b BASE, --base BASE  LDAP base for query (by default, this value is pulled from remote Ldap) -t {ntlm,simple}, --type {ntlm,simple}
                             Authentication type: ntlm (default) or simple
+	  --throttle THROTTLE   Add a throttle between queries to sneak under detection thresholds (in seconds between queries: argument to the sleep function)
+      --page_size PAGE_SIZE
+                            Configure the page size used by the engine to query the LDAP server (default: 1000)

     NTLM authentication:
       -u USERNAME, --username USERNAME